joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 * Transactions.

 By far, we preferred isolation.
 It turns out web frameworks offer good lessons to learn from here.
 Most of the time, a server object is part of a "session" and should not be aliased across multiple concurrent clients.
+It tended to be easy to partition state into sub-objects, and have dialogues using those.
+Our language annotations around mutability helped to guide this process.

 A lesser regarded technique was to apply synchronization.
 Thankfully in our language, we knew which operations read versus wrote, and so we could use that to block dispatching messages intelligently, using standard reader-writer lock